Style and Price

 Finding a pet friendly apartment is not difficult in Joliet.
 Many rentals accept pets with a small deposit.
 Another potential fee to work into your budget is for an application and credit check, which many places ask for, and is non-refundable.
-In some low-income areas of Joliet, though, this isn’t always customary, and getting approved for a rental is quicker and cheaper.
-Be smart and always do your research, but never sacrifice your own feelings of safety for a good deal.
+In some areas of Joliet, this isn’t always customary, and getting approved for a rental is quicker and cheaper.

 Where and How to look

 Really, your best bet for finding a place in Joliet is this site and other online rental resources, second only to a walk through your desired neighborhood to write down numbers.

 Joliet doesn’t have any officially recognized neighborhoods, like many places, but it does have some main divisions that are used by citizens and apartment hunters, alike.
 The Des Plaines River provides a natural East-West split to the city.

 Downtown: Downtown is seeing re-growth and local revitalization.
 It’s certainly the biggest area for visitors, with two casinos, a baseball stadium, and the historic Rialto Square Theatre, among other things.
 This is the main area of the city, with the most ease of movement for public transit commuters (Joliet Union Station and buses are located here).
 Quite a few apartments are new construction and will be more modern.

 West Side: The area west of the river has seen a significant amount of growth recently.
 As people migrated, they pushed a lot of shopping from the downtown area and expanded the city further west.
 On the west side, you’re more likely to find strip malls and shopping centers.
 This part of Joliet has bigger houses that are a little more expensive, but still affordable.